PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-05 14:03:59
+Last updated: 2024-04-05 14:04:33
-Random Quote: Talkin' to you was one of the best parts of my whole year. - Fezco
+Random Quote: To live is to risk it all.
+Otherwise you're just an inert chunk of randomly assembled molecules drifting wherever the universe blows you. - Rick Sanchez